VoldemarsPunte/wordpressdeploy/README.md

 ```
 ./run.sh service <service name> <service action>
 ```
-Where available <service name> is nginx, mysql, php7.2-fpm and <service action> is start, stop, restart
+Where available service name is
+* nginx
+* mysql
+* php7.2-fpm
+and service action is
+* start
+* stop
+* restart

 ## Built With